 SAP Data Hub

 SAP Data Hub offers data management capabilities to help customers manage their growing amount of data.
-This solution combines data governance, management of data pipelines and data integration using a single visual interface and without the need for moving data into a central data warehouse. figure_title shows a high-level view of the architectural components designed to handle a wide range of enterprise applications scenarios.
+This solution combines data governance, management of data pipelines, and data integration using a single visual interface and without the need for moving data into a central data warehouse. figure_title shows a high-level view of the architectural components designed to handle a wide range of enterprise applications scenarios.
 The optional Hadoop cluster can be used as the main software platform for handling the composition of application data.

 SAP Data Hub Architecture